dropsonic/AspNetCore.Routing/README.md

 - The SPA doesn't need to know anything about URIs at all (no hardcoded URIs on the client).
 The SPA is served
 - URIs can have the same format both in API and in SPA routing.

-Unfortunately, putting both MVC controller and API controller on the same route in ASP.NET Core produces an exception since the framework cannot choose an appropriate endpoint. `ProducesMatcherPolicy` helps with that, choosing the endpoint based on the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header, matching its value with the [`ProducesAttribute`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.producesattribute) on endpoints.
+Unfortunately, putting both MVC controller and API controller on the same route in ASP.NET Core produces an `AmbiguousMatchException` exception since the framework cannot choose an appropriate endpoint. `ProducesMatcherPolicy` helps with that, choosing the endpoint based on the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header, matching its value with the [`ProducesAttribute`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.producesattribute) on endpoints.

 ## Usage